capactio/capact/docs/proposal/20210401-upgrade-via-action.md

     </details>

     In the near future, we will implement a generic solution.
-For more info, check **Interface supports generic input parameters** from the [Alternatives/ Access installation resources](##access-installation-resources-1) section.
+For more info, check **Interface supports generic input parameters** from the [Access installation resources](#access-installation-resources-1) section.

 1. The long-running cluster is configured with only [test content](../../test/och-content), as we do not have federation support yet.
 As a result, we will not have access to the upgrade Action manifests.
 To fix that problem, we decided to merge `test/och-content` into `och-content`.
 Each manifest will be defined under the `validation` node.
 Additionally, we will give an option for others to have out-of-the-box manifests, which they can use for their own validation process.